 Remember that you will be buying the caravan but not the pitch.
 The caravan will only be of use to you whilst it is sited on a licenced park with a written agreement in place which clearly states the licence period details (the length of time that it can remain on the park).
 If you are not given a licence agreement, you have no security of tenure!
 Advice: Ask the park owners for a copy of the Holiday Licence Agreement and check the licence period dates which are applicable to the caravan you are looking at.

 Will you have the right to sell the caravan to a third party?

 If you decide to sell the caravan and the park owners insist on buying it back from you, they are unlikely to offer you much above trade price.
 If you are allowed to sell it to a third party, the sale proceeds you will receive will be far greater (even after deducting the park owners' commission).
 Advice: Check the sales section of the Holiday Licence Agreement and make sure that you have the right to sell the caravan to a third party.

 Are you comfortable with the annual Fees & Charges that will be involved?

 Once the caravan has been purchased, you will be required to pay pitch fees, caravan insurance, electricity and gas.
 Advice: Ask the park owners what the annual charges will be for your caravan.

 If, having taken the above advice, you decide to buy a holiday caravan with us we recommend that you:

-Details of all caravans currently for sale on our parks can be found on the For Sale page, but we strongly recommend that you Join Our Mailing List so that we can notify you as and when caravans come up for sale.
+Details of all caravans currently for sale on our parks can be found on the For Sale page, but we strongly recommend that you sign up to our Mailing List so that we can notify you as and when caravans come up for sale.